tetherless-world/SQuARE/index.md

 }
 ```
 **Explanation**
-Since _class_ is constrained with a qualified max cardinality restriction on property \texttt{objectProperty} to have a max of _value_ objects of type class _restrictedClass_, and _resource_ is a _class_ but has _objectCount_ objects assigned to _objectProperty_ which is more than _value_, we can infer that an inconsistency occurs.
+Since _class_ is constrained with a qualified max cardinality restriction on property _objectProperty_ to have a max of _value_ objects of type class _restrictedClass_, and _resource_ is a _class_ but has _objectCount_ objects assigned to _objectProperty_ which is more than _value_, we can infer that an inconsistency occurs.

 **Example**
 ```